What is divorce?

 - The period of six to eighteen months time is given in divorce by mutual consent as to give time and opportunity to the parties to reflect on their move and seek advice from relations and friends.
 Mutual consent should continue till the divorce decree is passed.
 The court should be satisfied about the bona fides and consent of the parties.
 If there is no consent at the time of enquiry the court gets no jurisdiction to make a decree for divorce.
 If the court is held to have the power to make a decree solely based on the initial petition, it negates the whole idea of mutuality.
 There can be unilateral withdrawal of consent.
 Held, that since consent of the wife was obtained by fraud and wife was not willing to consent, there could be unilateral withdrawal, of consent; Sureshta Devi v.
 Om Prakash, AIR 1992 SC 1904.

 So contact Century Law Firm now to get the help of Best Lawyer For Divorce With Mutual Consent.
 You can also get your case transferred under some circumstances, for that visit Lawyer for Transfer Petition.
+Century Law Firm specializes in mutual divorce cases, providing comprehensive legal guidance and support throughout the process.
+Our experienced divorce lawyers are well-versed in the legalities of divorce with mutual consent in India, ensuring a smooth and hassle-free experience for both parties involved.
+Whether you need assistance with filing petitions, drafting settlement agreements, or legal counsel, we are here to help.

 Frequently Asked Questions (FAQs) on Divorce with mutual consent